 Paul did not yield in submission to the doctrine of the legalists even for an hour.
-He did not cave in to legalism.
-“Yield” means to yield, give way, draw back, retire.
+He did not cave into legalism.
+“Yield” means to yield, give way, drawback, retire.
 When it came to defending the gospel, Paul did not shrink back from a fight.
-Peter did not yield to this crowd either (Acts 15:7).
-Paul would not yield to legalism and allow the trampling of the liberty of grace.
+Peter did not yield to this crowd at the Jerusalem Council either (Acts 15:7).
+Paul did not give way to legalism and allow trampling of the liberty of grace.

 that the truth of the gospel might continue with you

 The reason Paul did not yield an inch to the legalists is that “the gospel might continue with you.”
 The word “continue” means to continue throughout, i.e., without interruption.
-Paul wanted the gospel of grace to be a permanent fixture in the church.
+Paul wanted the gospel of grace to be a permanent fixture in church doctrine.
 Paul took a stand for the truth of the gospel of grace so that liberty in Christ might be there for the Galatians.

 “Truth” implies genuineness and integrity.
 The issue of the integrity of the gospel was at stake.
-The false teachers did not totally deny the gospel; they mixed truth with false doctrine.
+The false teachers did not completely deny the gospel; they mixed truth with the false doctrine of works.

-Christians need to take a stand on “the truth of the gospel.”
+Christians must take a stand on “the truth of the gospel.”

-It is one thing to be flexible in method (1 Corinthians 9:22) but it is another thing to be flexible in message.
+It is one thing to be flexible in method (1 Corinthians 9:22), but it is another thing to be flexible in the message.
 We must be inflexible in message if we are going to maintain the integrity of Christianity in our day.